Mause/mause.github.com/cv/resume.1.md

      - Taken course on Object Oriented Program Design at Curtin University, focusing on its use in **Java**

  * Working in Enterprise Software Development
-     - Agile Softare development and methodologies
+     - Agile Software development and methodologies
      - CI/CD
         - Github Actions
      - Testing